republique-et-canton-de-geneve/sedex-Message-Handler/README.md

 # Overview

 ## Context
-This project has been developed originally by a third party.
-It is used by different entities in Switzerland, including for example the Federal Statistical Office or companies.
+This project was originally developed by a third party.
+It is used by different entities in Switzerland, including for example the Federal Statistical Office or external companies to exchange data securely and reliably.
 For further information about the SeDEx network, please go to [this website](http://www.e-service.admin.ch/wiki/display/openegovdocfr/MessageHandler).

-The last version has been modified by the State of Geneva, following a need for new features that were not included.
+The last version has been modified by the State of Geneva, following a need for new features that were not included before.

 ## Content

-The project contains a working copy of the MessageHandler used by anyone in the SeDeX network.
+The project contains a working copy of the MessageHandler used in the SeDeX network.
 The working copy contains :
 * The project itself
 * A java wrapper, which gives the ability for the service to run as a service.